 A little Renewal theology (Renewal Movements encompass Pentecostals, Charismatics and Neo-Charismatics and independent, Spirit-filled churches).
 Yes, Jesus was God incarnate, but his unique divinity that he took with him to earth was hidden (not lost) behind his humanity.
 As he lived and moved on earth, he was subject to the everyday human limitations of life—hunger, sleep, fatigue and thirst, for instance.
 He was also anointed by the Spirit.
 He was the Anointed One.
 So the Father and the Spirit worked in Jesus of Nazareth—the Trinity together, but we will never be able to figure out in detail how the three cooperated together.
 Here the Father willed that his Son—the Son of God—cast out demons.
 We too are anointed by the Spirit, and through this lesson in this pericope (pronounced puh-rih-koh-pea) or unit or section of Scripture, kingdom citizens also learn how to cast out demons, after Jesus ascended to heaven.

 It is amazing to me how calm Jesus was.
 Authority and calm go together.
-Flashy Renewalists who shriek during deliverances are probably just insecure.
+Flashy Renewalists who shriek during deliverances are just insecure.
 Instead, be authoritative and calm, in Jesus’s name.